 To quote the FEASIBILITY STATEMENTS FOR RAZONBILLS prepared by MaryEllen Wickett, "The Razorbill's breeding population in Maine is vulnerable because they nest on only a few islands.
 There is a need for outreach activities to promote an awareness and understanding of this nesting seabird, including its habitat requirements.
 The U.S. Fish and Wildlife Service and National Audubon Society have already made significant contributions to this effort."

-We also offer Razorbills as decoratives, in resting as well as standing poses.
-These guys in the photo below are also lifesize, and have carved cedar or pine bodies rather than cork.
+The Razorbills in the photo below are decoratives, in resting as well as standing poses.
+They are also lifesize, and have carved cedar or pine bodies.